EMPLOYMENT INFORMATION SESSIONS FOR INTERNATIONAL STUDENTS

 Have you ever wanted to share your unique background and cultural perspectives with your peers at Bentley?
 Ever felt the need to challenge stereotypes or teach others about your home country?
 Now is your chance!

-Introducing the Global Classroom Connector Program at Bentley.
-The Global Classroom Connector Program (GCC) is a high-impact, community engagement program that allows you, an international student, to present about your home country, culture, and traditions to the Bentley community.
+Introducing WorldView Bentley.
+The Worldview Program is a high-impact, community engagement program that allows you, an international student, to present about your home country, culture, and traditions to the Bentley community.

-The Global Classroom Connector program at Bentley University aims to promote global awareness, intercultural sensitivity, and unity amongst the campus community.
-By connecting academic classroom lessons, student events, and gatherings with first-hand perspectives of international students, the Global Classroom Connector program is committed to encouraging dialogue and promoting global citizenship.
+The WorldView program at Bentley University aims to promote global awareness, intercultural sensitivity, and unity amongst the campus community.
+By connecting academic classroom lessons, student events, and gatherings with first-hand perspectives of international students, the WorldView program is committed to encouraging dialogue and promoting global citizenship.

 How It Works: